Graduate Diploma in Public Policy

 (c) 12 credit points from elective units of study.

 Further course information

-Public Policy provides the skills for graduates to become more effective administrators, researchers, planners, educators and managers.
-Possible careers include policy analysts in national, state and local government, advisers to political parties, business groups and trade unions, strategic planners or advisers on government/business relations, policy experts within non-profit or ‘third sector’ agencies, and international intergovernmental organisations such as the United Nations.
+This course provides opportunities for a career in administration, research, planning, education and management.
+Our graduates have become policy analysts in national, state and local government, advisers to political parties, business groups and trade unions, strategic planners or advisers on government/business relations, policy experts within non-profit or ‘third sector’ agencies and policy advocates for international organisations such as the United Nations.

 Admission to candidature for the Graduate Diploma in Public Policy requires: